Adapted from “Focus Your Negotiations on What Really Matters” by Susan Hackley in the September 2006 issue of the Negotiation newsletter.

 When it comes to negotiation, an excess of choices can not only be overwhelming but also can blind you to a good offer.
 The owner of a midsized business who deliberated too long about whether to (1) accept a large chain’s buyout offer, (2) partner with another midsized firm, or (3) keep his business independent found his negotiation position considerably weakened when the chain decided to buy out his competitor instead.

 The point of the negotiation is not to win, but to achieve a deal that is good enough.
 Negotiators who satisfice don’t haggle over every last penny.
-With clear objectives you can achieve a deal that satisfies those objectives.Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our Business Negotiation Skills: 5 Common Business Negotiation Mistakes special report from Harvard Law School.
+With clear objectives you can achieve a deal that satisfies those objectives.Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our Business Negotiation Strategies: How to Negotiate Better Business Deals special report from Harvard Law School.